jondavies00/millenium-falcon-challenge/README.md

 To view the backend API docs, open the [`openapi.json`](https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json) and paste [here](https://editor.swagger.io/)

 For a short explanation on how the solver works, see [here](https://github.com/jondavies00/millenium-falcon-challenge/blob/master/docs/solver.md)

+## Further work

+In the future, further work should look to enact the following:
+- Ideally, the solver would be its own package that gets imported by the CLI and server
+- Batching the requests from the database file in case we have a very large problem space